| 2006 |

 | 2012 |

-The LRPPRC/SLIRP complex cotranscriptionally binds to coding sequences of mitochondrial mRNAs, suppresses 3′ exonucleolytic mRNA degradation mediated by PNPase and SUV3, and LRPPRC promotes polyadenylation of mRNAs by mitochondrial poly(A) polymerase (MTPAP) in vitro. |
+The LRPPRC/SLIRP complex cotranscriptionally binds to coding sequences of mitochondrial mRNAs, suppresses 3′ exonucleolytic mRNA degradation mediated by PNPase/SUV3, and LRPPRC promotes polyadenylation of mtRNAs by mitochondrial poly(A) polymerase (MTPAP) in vitro, thereby stabilizing mitochondrial mRNAs and correlating with their longer cellular half-lives. |

 Nucleic acids research |